keerthanagurushankar/keerthanagurushankar.github.io/README.md

 ## About Me

 I'm a Computer Science PhD student at Carnegie Mellon University, advised by [Nihar Shah](https://www.cs.cmu.edu/~nihars/).
-I'm interested in using data-driven approaches to study human evaluation systems, especially peer review.
+I use data-driven approaches to study human evaluation systems, especially peer review.

 In the past, I was a math undergrad, also at CMU!
 I have worked in Information Theory, Neuroscience and recently dabbled in Programming Languages research.